How To Pay For Rehab

 Visit the admissions page at Tennessee Valley Recovery today to learn more about our treatment plans.

-How to pay for rehab with employer-sponsored insurance plans typically includes partial or complete coverage for substance use disorders.
+Paying for addiction treatment with employer-sponsored insurance plans typically offers partial or full coverage for substance use disorders.
 In addition, in 2010, the Patient Protection and Affordable Care Act declared detox and addiction treatment medical conditions to be covered.
 This act also prevents denial of coverage for pre-existing alcohol and substance use disorders.
 However, depending on the plan, copays, deductibles, coinsurance, and premium payments must be paid.

 Commercial employer-sponsored insurers can include any of the following: